-The “data set source”/Evaluation Quarter filter is automatically set to “all.”
-That means the dashboard charts/tables show data for all quarters of the year.
+The “Evaluation Quarter” filter is automatically set to “all.”
+That means the dashboard charts/tables show data for the past four quarters of ENGAGE data.
 If a supervisor only wants to see their evaluation data from a specific quarter they need to change that filter.
 This will update all the data in their dashboard/charts to only pull results from that quarter only.

 When do dashboards close?